RTFM-blackrobe/ARDghost/README.md

 2: cd ARDghost

-3: mv ghostintheshell.sh /opt
+3: mv ghostintheshell.sh /opt && cd /opt

+4 chmod+ ghostintheshell.sh

+5 cd -

-4: mv com.apple.ghostintheshell /Users/{your home folder name}/Library/LaunchAgents
+6: mv com.apple.ghostintheshell /Users/YOUR_HOME_FOLDER_NAME/Library/LaunchAgents

-5:launchctl load Users/home/Library/Launchagents/com.apple.ghostintheshell
+7:launchctl load Users/home/Library/Launchagents/com.apple.ghostintheshell

+8: reboot the f**** machine

+you're done!

 the script will load as a startup item on boot. if you want to disable it just go to the folders ad delete the plist and the .sh files